erikLiu18/cx4242/README.md

 You may go to console to try the method created in main.js For example: type down getTrades() to get trades of an NFT item

+Somebody can change those method to take parameters!!!

+## Making API Calls
+You should look over the API doc referenced above to make sure you have the correct parameters such as contractID, blockchain(eth, bsc...), etc.